manoharmadhira/manoharmadhira.github.io/health/_posts/2022-08-06-yoga-101-basics-and-myths.md

   - yoga-myths
   - yoga-asanas
 ---
-Y
-{: .firstcharacter}
-oga has been around for a few thousand years and has many branches and disciplines.
+Yoga has been around for a few thousand years and has many branches and disciplines.
 As a natural extension of this historical presence, Yoga has developed quite a mystical and suspenseful aura for a newcomer.
 In this post, I will bust some common myths, explore the benefits, and provide the general rules to follow before starting a Yoga practice.

 <!--more-->
-{% include show-image.html src="/assets/img/health3.jpg" caption="Photo by author, Location: Philmont" %}

 ##### Myth #1 - You must be flexible to do Yoga.
 **Yoga** helps you become flexible.
 It does not require that you are flexible before you start.
 Everyone can start Yoga and progress at their pace.